rimusa/rimusa.github.io/docs/_pages/cv.md

 author_profile: true
 ---

-Below you can find the different sections of my cv.
+Below you can find the different sections of my CV.
 You can also download it in PDF format from [here](../documents/CV.pdf).

 - [Education](./education)